FlashSampling: Fast and Memory-Efficient Exact Sampling: Introduction

 In this work, we introduce FlashSampling, which computes logits tile-by-tile on chip and writes only one candidate per row and per vocabulary tile, followed by a lightweight reduction.
-Exact sampling needs only the index of the largest perturbed logit, so there is no need to form a softmax, a prefix sum, or normalized probabilities; the method introduces no approximation.
+Exact sampling needs only the index of the largest perturbed logit, so there is no need to form a softmax, a prefix sum, or normalized probabilities; the method is exact and introduces no approximation.
 A simple hierarchical factorization yields exact online and distributed variants that keep only small summaries in flight and communicate only small summaries across ranks.

-Our contributions can be summarized as follows: \begin{enumerate} \item \textbf{FlashSampling, a simple fused exact sampler.} We introduce a two-stage design that computes logits tile-by-tile in the LM-head epilogue, adds Gumbel noise on chip, and stores only one candidate per row and per vocabulary tile instead of materializing the full $[B,V]$ logits tensor. \item \textbf{A clean exactness argument.} We separate the two ingredients used in the paper: the fused tiled kernel is exact pathwise by $\argmax$ decomposition over vocabulary tiles, while grouped, online, and distributed variants are exact in distribution by hierarchical factorization through group log-masses. \item \textbf{A systems analysis and evaluation.} We show why raw logits-byte savings alone are too small to explain the measured speedups, and we demonstrate consistent gains in the memory-bandwidth-bound decode regime across four NVIDIA GPUs and in end-to-end vLLM evaluation. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate}[leftmargin=*, itemsep=1pt] \item We introduce a two-stage design that computes logits and samples tile-by-tile within the LM-head epilogue, instead of materializing the full logits tensor to HBM.
+In multi-GPU decoding, FlashSampling overlaps cross-GPU communication with the matmul compute and HBM loads and scales near-ideally on up to 8 GPUs. \item We separate the two ingredients used in the paper: the fused tiled kernel is exact pathwise by $\argmax$ decomposition over vocabulary tiles, while grouped, online, and distributed variants are exact in distribution by hierarchical factorization through group log-masses. \item We demonstrate consistent speedups in the decode regime across four different NVIDIA datacenter GPUs in microbenchmarks and in end-to-end vLLM evaluations.
+We provide a simple I/O cost model to predict speedups, show that real speedups exceed these predictions, and explain why. \end{enumerate}